October 1997 Loomis Fargo robbery: Ghantt as the prime suspect

 The FBI investigation was aided by the gang's extravagant spending.
 They had initially agreed to control their spending for a year or two, in the belief that the government would vigorously track the spending habits of any and all suspects for at least a year before relenting.

 Chambers had no intention of following those rules, believing the FBI would never connect him to Ghantt.
 He and his wife, Michelle, moved from their mobile home in Lincoln County to a luxury house in the wealthy Cramer Mountain section of Cramerton.
 They kept several furnishings from the previous owners, including a painting of Elvis Presley on black velvet.
 They also bought a BMW Z3 with cash and made several large purchases, including a $600 cigar store Indian.
 Campbell used part of her share of the money to buy a Toyota Sienna minivan in two cash installments.

 An additional tip reached the FBI when Michelle Chambers made a large deposit at a bank.
 She had previously been making frequent small deposits to avert suspicion.
 But after one visit, she asked a teller "How much can I deposit before you have to report it to the feds?" followed by "Don't worry, it is not drug money," the bank filled out a suspicious activity report, which ultimately reached the FBI.

 Ghantt's spending in Mexico was extravagant at first.
-He had stayed in a luxury hotel and paid for expensive food and activities such as scuba diving and parasailing.
+He stayed in a luxury hotel and paid for expensive food and activities such as scuba diving and parasailing.
 Ghantt reported to Chambers that his supply of money was running low, but Chambers sent Ghantt just $8,000.
 Ghantt, in order to conserve this money, curtailed his spending.
 He also took various measures to change his appearance, such as shaving, after a patron at a restaurant pointed out to him that he "looked like the man who robbed a bank of $20 million."